Odyssey of the Mind: Scoring

 Each team is given a score out of 350 points: 200 from Long-term, 100 from Spontaneous, and 50 from Style.
 Style is scored from 1–10 in each of the five categories, and the Long-term and Spontaneous problems are scored according to each problem's individual rules.
 The scores awarded are then scaled within each problem and division based upon the highest score achieved by any team in each of the three scoring categories.
 For instance, the team scoring highest in Long-term in a particular problem and division receives 200 points, and the scores for the other teams in that problem and division are scaled proportionately.
 A team ranking first in its problem and division in all three elements of the competition would thus receive a "perfect" score of 350 points, regardless of the actual raw scores assigned by the judges.

 The Ranatra Fusca Creativity Award is granted to teams who have demonstrated exceptional creativity, the essence of the Odyssey of the Mind program.
 Winning the award at the regional or state level will qualify a team to advance to the next level of competition, even if the team had not placed high enough to advance on their own.

 World Finals

 All teams who advance from their state finals, or their national finals if they are from outside of the US, are invited to World Finals.
 World Finals is the culmination of the entire year of Odyssey of the Mind.
+The dates and locations of previous world finals are listed in the table below: